Friar Tuck

-Friar Tuck is one of the legendary Merry Men, the band of heroic outlaws in the folklore of Robin Hood.
+Friar Tuck is one of the Merry Men, the band of heroic outlaws in the folklore of Robin Hood.

 History

-The figure of the jovial friar was common in the May Games festivals of England and Scotland during the 15th through 17th centuries.
+The figure of the jovial friar was common in the May Games festivals of England and Scotland during the 15th to 17th centuries.
 He appears as a character in the fragment of a Robin Hood play from 1475, sometimes called Robin Hood and the Knight or Robin Hood and the Sheriff, and a play for the May games published in 1560 which tells a story similar to "Robin Hood and the Curtal Friar" (the oldest surviving copy of this ballad is from the 17th century).
-The character entered the tradition through these folk plays, and he was originally partnered with Maid Marian: "She is a trul of trust, to serue a frier at his lust/a prycker a prauncer a terer of shetes/a wagger of ballockes when other men slepes."
+The character entered the tradition through these folk plays, and he was often associated with Maid Marian, who was also a May Games character.
+By the mid 16th century May Games were becoming increasingly bawdy, and in one play Robin even gives Marian to Friar Tuck as a concubine: "She is a trul of trust, to serue a frier at his lust/a prycker a prauncer a terer of shetes/a wagger of ballockes when other men slepes."
 His appearance in "Robin Hood and the Sheriff" means that he was already part of the legend around the time when the earliest surviving copies of the Robin Hood ballads were being made.

 A friar with Robin's band in the historical period of Richard the Lion-Hearted would have been unlikely as the period predates formal mendicant religious orders in England.
 Christian religious hermits in England do date as far back as Cuthbert in the late 7th century.
 In addition, multiple historical references to eremitic hermits unallied with formal orders have been noted, among them Eustace the Monk (a medieval outlaw) and Robert of Knaresborough who was contemporaries with Richard I. However, the association of Robin Hood with Richard I was not made until the 16th century; the early ballad "A Gest of Robin Hood" names his king as "Edward".